ares333/php-curl/README.md

 CurlMulti
 =========

-This is undoubtedly the best php curl library in the world.It is widely used by many developer.The library is a wrapper of curl_multi_* functions with best performance,maximum flexibility,maximum ease of use and negligible performance consumption.
+This is undoubtedly the best php curl library in the world.It is widely used by many developers.The library is a wrapper of curl_multi_* functions with best performance,maximum flexibility,maximum ease of use and negligible performance consumption.

 Mechanism
 ---------